ohmano/twitterdm/README.md

 ### Credentials

+You will need 2 different Twitter account.

-Please follow the instructions below to create credentials for different users:
+Please follow the instructions below to create credentials for different accounts:
   1. Go to https://dev.twitter.com/apps
   2. Login if needed
   3. Click on "Create a new application" (in case you don't have one)